johnDorian/johnDorian.github.io/_posts/2015-04-02-ggsnippets.md

 ## Finally...

 The last function `grobsave` provides a modified version of `ggplot2::ggsave` which allows for the saving of `grob` style objects.
-This can be used to save the plots produced using the `rbind_ggplot_timeseries` or the plot outlined earlier which shows how to manipulate legend objects using the `arrangeGrob` function.
+This can be used to save the plots produced using the `rbind_ggplot_timeseries` function or the combination of plots outlined earlier where two plots and one legend were combined using the `arrangeGrob` function.

 Currently the package only contains the four functions listed above.
 Howvever, I am considering adding an additional function which should help with plotting two time series on one plot using two y-axis.